 Proposals and Applications

-Production teams who would like to make one of the six films need to email the following to email@example.com no later than 5pm on Monday 29 November 2021:
+Production teams who would like to make one of the six films need to provide the following documents before applications close.

 - A completed application form:

 Someday Stories 6 - Application Form [Applications now closed]

 Note: You will be asked to briefly talk about complying with relevant COVID-19 requirements as per Ministry of Health and Government directives.
 Refer to the ScreenSafe COVID-19 Health and Safety Protocol for more info.

 - A proposal of up to 10 pages, including:

 The logline is a statement that reflects the narrative ‘hook’, premise or essential dramatic dilemma inherent in the proposed film.

 The synopsis is a highly condensed story outline that clearly reflects the dramatic spine of the film.
 It touches on the film’s tone, genre, emotional journey and key characters and must include the film’s ending.